Iota Phi Theta: Joining the NIC and NPHC

 While eventually joining the National Pan-Hellenic Council (NPHC) was an important objective for some members, it was not an objective for the fraternity as a whole.
 The fraternity prioritized entering an affiliation that would provide resources and relationships essential for Iota's long-term growth and development.
 With that in mind, Iota Phi Theta successfully petitioned for membership in the North American Interfraternity Conference (NIC; a federation of 69 North American men's fraternities) in 1985.
 Iota Phi Theta became the second historically African American fraternity to join the NIC and remains one of only four historically African American fraternities which are NIC members.

 While its NIC membership was and is beneficial, later Iota began contact with the NPHC, which at the time had no expansion policy with which to accept new members.
-At its 1993 national convention, the NPHC adopted a constitutional amendment which provided for expansion, and years later, a NPHC expansion committee developed criteria for potential new member organizations and a procedure by which they might apply.
+At its 1993 national convention, the NPHC adopted a constitutional amendment that provided for expansion, and years later, an NPHC expansion committee developed criteria for potential new member organizations and a procedure by which they might apply.

 In 1996, Iota Phi Theta submitted a formal application to the NPHC expansion committee for review, after which it was delivered to the NPHC Executive Board.
 After deliberation, the board unanimously approved Iota Phi Theta's membership application.
 Effective November 12, 1996, Iota Phi Theta was accepted as a full member of the National Pan-Hellenic Council, with all its rights, privileges, and responsibilities.
 To commemorate Iota's entry, the NPHC conducted a formal induction ceremony at its February 1997 leadership conference.
 This ceremony was attended by hundreds of Iota men, including the Grand Council and a number of the fraternity's founders, as well as hundreds of well-wishers and supporters from the NPHC community.